-Analysis of the qualifications of the resident workers in the Scenic Rim Regional Council in 2016 compared to Queensland shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in the Scenic Rim Regional Council in 2016 compared to Queensland shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 57.4% of the resident workers held educational qualifications, and 39.2% had no qualifications, compared with 62.4% and 35.0% respectively for Queensland.
+Overall, 57.4% of the resident workers (All industries) held educational qualifications, and 39.2% had no qualifications, compared with 62.4% and 35.0% respectively for Queensland.

-The major differences between qualifications held by the resident workers of the Scenic Rim Regional Council and Queensland were:
+The major differences between qualifications held by the resident workers (All industries) of the Scenic Rim Regional Council and (Queensland) were:

-- A larger percentage of resident workers with No qualifications (39.2% compared to 35.0%)
+- A larger percentage of resident workers (All industries) with No qualification (39.2% compared to 35.0%)

-- A larger percentage of resident workers with Certificate III & IV Levels (25.7% compared to 23.0%)
+- A larger percentage of resident workers (All industries) with Certificate III & IV Level (25.7% compared to 23.0%)

-The largest changes in the qualifications held by the resident workers in the Scenic Rim Regional Council between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in the Scenic Rim Regional Council between 2011 and 2016 were: